ezweave/pretty-functional/chapters/one/one.md

 }
 ```

+Now you're probably saying "but TypeScript has classes!" and here's the other thing to __drill into your ~tiny~ sexy brain__: concatenation operators are not _very FP_.

+E.g. `foo.someThing().otherThing()`

+Some FP languages (ahem Scala) do that, but really when we are talking about base operators, it's a bad thing.
+We're not in the `HAS-A` world anymore, Dorothy.
+As we turn this solution into something that's _pretty functional_, those concatenated calls end up causing debugging nightmares and they also belie this core conceit: it's all about the functions, bud.
+Using `pipe` or `flow` (as you will shortly see) has an elegance that emphasizes _functions_ and seperates them from their data.
+Kind of.

+Trust me.
+Swallow this little red pill and all will be illuminated.
+It's not rohypnol, I swear.

-Of course, this is still not functional in any way.
+Of course, this solution is still not functional in any way.
 Externally, it seems okay... but what's wrong with it?

 1. That `var` keyword implies that you're not being functional.
 We are mutating a reference as we concatenate the strings.
 You might say to yourself: "It's fine
 it's a _local_ variable."
 Nyet.
 A _pretty functional_ version would _omit_ local variables alltogether, even `const`s.